-The idiom “on a wing and a prayer” is a now general way to describe making an effort to succeed in the face of difficult, or dangerous, circumstances — and hoping that luck, or God, will be on your side.
+The idiom “on a wing and a prayer” is a now a general way of describing an effort to succeed in the face of difficult, or dangerous, circumstances — and hoping that luck, or God, will be on your side.

 During World War II, when the phrase first became part of the English language, it was meant in a very literal way.